pileofscraps/alchemy_notify/README.md

       ![webhook_1](https://github.com/pileofscraps/alchemy_notify/blob/master/webhook_1.jpg)

       Taking note from the information that followed the `heroku create` command, copy and paste in the http://xxxxxxxxx.herokuapp.com/alchemyhook URL into the webhook entry box.
-Select an app from the dropdown menu, click “Create Webhook” and we’re done!
+Select an app from the dropdown menu (Make sure the app selected is on the Ethereum network you want to test on; if you're testing on Rinkeby, select an app configured to it!)
+Click “Create Webhook” and we’re done!

       ![webhook_2](https://github.com/pileofscraps/alchemy_notify/blob/master/webhook_2.jpg)